 Parents are welcome to visit the library with their children for book selection, quiet reading, or homework every afternoon from 2:15 to 4:30 pm.
-Parents with nursery students are welcome with their child at the end of their child’s school day.
+Parents with Pre-K2 (formerly called Nursery) students are welcome with their child at the end of their child’s school day.

 Secondary students may use the library as a study space at lunch and after school each day.

 On Tuesdays, we are potentially closed after school during all-staff meetings.

 - Those using the library must be respectful of other students by keeping voices to a minimum and by staying on task

 - Students are to respect the library space as well as the library materials and resources

 - In order to upkeep the high quality of the library space and materials, food and drink are not allowed in the library

 The school library media center strives to provide students with a wide range of educational materials on all levels of difficulty and in a variety of formats.
 Students are given 10 minutes at the end of each class to check out books.
 Patrons with no overdue or lost items may check out items according to the guidelines: